-Even today, the exchange of well-maintained master data poses a large problem for companies.
+The exchange of well-maintained master data poses a large problem for companies.
 The FIR, which prescribes the correct transmission of data along the various stages of the supply chain, poses an extra challenge for food business operators, as the data required is often not located in a central internal data set which could simply be passed on.